adrianhall/apps-on-azure-blog/_posts/2024/09/2024-09-26-aspire-keycloak-part1.md

 ## Create a Keycloak resource

 [Oleksii Nikiforov] has created a set of NuGet packages for working with Keycloak and Aspire.
 I'll be using these packages today.
 First, let's set up a Keycloak service for us to use.
 Start by adding the [Keycloak.AuthServices.Aspire.Hosting] NuGet package to your AppHost project.

+> **Duplicate Package Warning**<br/>
+> Since writing this article, the Aspire team has also released a Keycloak integration without a (necessary) method to reference the realm you will create.
+Make sure you are using `Keycloak.AuthServices.Aspire.Hosting` as the package if you wish to follow this article.

 Then, add the following files from the Aspire template that Oleksii provides:

 * [Test-realm.json](https://github.com/NikiforovAll/keycloak-authorization-services-dotnet/blob/main/samples/GettingStartedAndAspire/AppHost/KeycloakConfiguration/Test-realm.json)
 * [Test-users-0.json](https://github.com/NikiforovAll/keycloak-authorization-services-dotnet/blob/main/samples/GettingStartedAndAspire/AppHost/KeycloakConfiguration/Test-users-0.json)